jjt0021/CS321/README.md

     Use this token as your password when prompted in NetBeans.

+    Got to Team > Git > clone

+    in the repository url copy the https address under code in the github

+    for the user put your email
+    for the passwork put the token(classic) in. make sure to save it

 2. Standard Session Workflow

 To avoid merge conflicts, always follow this order: